To access our free online Family Arts training click here.

 For details of training events being offered by the Family Arts Campaign and our partners see below:

-Family Arts Campaign Wales have a professional development opportunity for practitioners and producers involved in making work and designing activities for families.
+This is a professional development opportunity for practitioners and producers involved in making work and designing activities for community involvement.

 Safeguarding for Performing Arts Companies